Seeking Slow: Book Review (And Why It’s A Must-Read)

 Seeking Slow book review

-And Barnes devotes an entire section to digital detox and simple strategies to ensure that Internet time doesn’t take over our lives – and that we have space for wholehearted moments.
+There’s section to digital detox and simple strategies to ensure that Internet time doesn’t take over your life – and that you have space for wholehearted moments.

 “We must not underestimate how being intentional with our time is instrumental in slowing down,” Barnes writes.